 2. We're home to a house that's been legally declared haunted, known to many as the "Ghostbusters ruling".

 , where her letter "Our Haunted House On The Hudson" was published.
-According to the family, two or three spirits were said to be living in the house with them and even reportedly were known to wake up the children in the home by shaking their beds in the morning.
-To read about the intensely eerie history of this home,
+The family claimed that two or three spirits were living in the house with them and even reportedly were known to wake up the children in the home by shaking their beds in the morning.

-3. We have houses that are so scary, they've had movies based off of them.
+3. We have houses that are so scary, they've had movies based on them.

 4. You can find cities that are haunted and filled with abandoned locations and ghosts.

-5. And you can even find abandoned locations underneath our city's that will send shivers down your spine.
+5. And you can even find abandoned locations underneath our city that will send shivers down your spine.